Some halting problems for abelian sandpiles are undecidable in dimension three

+The undecidability of vertex halting is covered in subsection~\ref{vertexhalting}.
+For global halting, we introduce the idea of a {\sl lazy automaton} in section~\ref{lazy} and construct a Turing machine out of one in section~\ref{evenlazier}, with the property that the automaton does a finite amount of work if and only if the Turing machine halts eventually.
+Local halting is covered in section~\ref{localhalt}.
+We build a device that, when toppled, causes every vertex in $\mathbb Z^3$ to topple infinitely often, and show that fuse circuits can coexist with it and set it off.

-} \end{subsection} \end{section}
+\end{subsection} \end{section}

-\begin{section}{Building Turing machines from one-shots} For all three problems, we will show that the problem is undecidable by reducing it to the halting problem for Turing machines using some sort of special gadget.
+\begin{section}{Building Turing machines from fuse circuits} For all three problems, we show undecidability by reducing them to the halting problem for Turing machines using some sort of special gadget which varies with the problem.

-The first step in all these problems is building a periodic one-shot circuit that simulates a Turing machine.
-There is no novelty in this part: a computer scientist could do this blindfolded.
-But there is no harm in a detailed description.
+The first step in the vertex and local halting problems is to build a fuse circuit that simulates a Turing machine.
+There is no novelty in this part: a computer scientist could do this blindfolded, and we encourage the reader to skip to Section~\ref{lazy} if all of this seems obvious.
+We start by recalling what a Turing machine is.